Harnyx-Dope/Zenatix-JWT-Auth/README.md

 <h3>Creating Super User in DB</h3>

 ![image](https://github.com/Harnyx-Dope/Zenatix-JWT-Auth/assets/85693353/67be4157-2edf-43a6-8760-abc09c35ca9a)
-<h3>Basically Burp Intercepting so i will ask for token with registered user</h3>
+<h3>Basically  for Burp Intercepting ,i will ask for token with registered user</h3>
 Steps are as follows:-

 ![image](https://github.com/Harnyx-Dope/Zenatix-JWT-Auth/assets/85693353/2435f693-7ae3-4c1f-96b1-f271abcd1e80)

 ![image](https://github.com/Harnyx-Dope/Zenatix-JWT-Auth/assets/85693353/186a10c5-e519-4ba4-a0f9-0122a597cce8)
 We have token now